 Trend lines can also move sideways, which we typically label as a “consolidations”.
 You also have short, intermediate, and long term trend lines depending on the timeframe of the chart you’re looking at.

-Now that we’ve covered the basics of trend lines, let’s step your game up a little and start getting a little more “technical” with moving averages.
+Time to step your game up a little and start getting acquainted with more technical aspects of trading like moving averages.

-You can calculate moving averages to show the average of any group of days, but most traders calculate these averages over a period of 10, 20, 50, 100, and 200 days.
-The one I personally use the most is the 50 day Simple Moving Average (SMA) which is used to identify trend direction.
+You can calculate moving averages to show the average of any group of candles, but most traders calculate these averages over a period of 10, 20, 50, 100, and 200 timeframes (minutes, hours, days).
+The one I personally use the most is the 50 Day Simple Moving Average (SMA).

 There are also two types of moving averages you can use, exponential or simple moving averages, depending on how broad or narrow you want your insight to be.
 I recommend using both.
 Let me explain…

-There are certain strategies for each, however to be more specific, exponential moving average give higher weighting to recent prices, whereas simple moving averages assign equal weighting to all values.
+There are certain strategies for each, however to be more specific, exponential moving averages give higher weighting values to recent prices, whereas simple moving averages assign equal weighting to all values.

-I like to use a 50 day moving average in all my charts.
-These allow me to quickly tell whether a trend is moving up or down.
-It also tells me if the current trend is in a bullish or bearish state within the current timeframe I am viewing.
+I like to use a 50 day moving average on all my charts.
+These allow me to quickly tell whether a trend is currently in a bear or bull market within the timeframe I am viewing.

-Anything below the 50 day moving average tells you that the trend is currently in a short or long term bearish trend.
-If the candlesticks are above the 50 day moving average, you’re in a bullish trend.
+Anything below the 50 day moving average tells me that the trend is currently in a short or long term bear market.
+If the candlesticks are above the 50 day moving average, you’re in a bear market trend.
 Knowing which trend you’re in (both long and short term) will allow you to better formulate a strategy moving forward.

-Exponential moving averages (EMA) will help you decide if a trend is about to reverse on a more short-term scale.
+Exponential moving averages (EMA) will help you decide if a trend is about to reverse within a short term timeframe.
 Many traders use different EMAs, however the one that I found to be the most useful are the 13 and 34 day moving averages.

 Here is the basic strategy behind EMA …

-As you can see, as soon as any of the lines cross, a substantial shift within a trend can be seen.
-This combined with a few other indicators will help you formulate a game winning trade.
+As you can see, as soon as any of the lines cross, a substantial shift within the trend can be seen.
+This combined with a few other indicators to help substantiate your trading strategy, will help you form a profit maximizing trade.

 Next, let’s talk about a very important indicator that all traders use… volume.

 Trading volume plays a crucial role in identifying whether a trend is weak or strong.
-Strong trends with high trading volume, will always be accompanied by many long candlesticks.
+Strong trends with high trading volume will always be accompanied by long candlesticks.
 The same goes for weak trends.
-These will be accompanied by many short candlesticks.
+These will be accompanied by short candlesticks.

 Let’s break this down and structure it appropriately…

-– If you have several long candlesticks within the volume indicator this indicates a strong trend.
+– If you have several long candlesticks along the volume indicator, this indicates a strong trend.
 If most of these are green, that would indicate a strong bullish trend.
-Vice versa for red candlesticks indicating a strong bearish trend.
+The opposite goes for red candlesticks indicating a strong bearish trend.

 Pretty simple right?
 Exactly!
 This ain’t brain surgery folks.
-Volume indicators are pretty simple to understand.
+Volume indicators are really simple to understand.

 Don’t be lured into the always present debate between fundamental and technical analysis.
 Many novice traders tend to choose sides between these two research powerhouses.
 They believe one is ultimately better than the other.

-This my friend, could not be any further from the truth.
+This couldn’t be any further from the truth.
 You should be asking yourself….why choose one method over the other, when you can choose both right?

 Using technical analysis (TA) as well as fundamental analysis (fundamentals) will equip you with the prophetic knowledge you need to culminate a precise trading strategy that you can actually feel good about.

 Fundamental Analysis will empower you with significant insight regarding the current cryptocurrency conditions.
-Everything from current news, rumors, and development plans will play a crucial role in your decision with fundamental analysis.
+Everything from current news, rumors, and future developments will play a crucial role in your decision when using fundamental analysis.

-Combine these two powerful research techniques into one highly effective and targeted trading strategy.
+Combine these two powerful research techniques into one highly effective trading strategy.

-In order to get started, we’re obviously going to need to use a trading chart to plot out some beautiful technical analysis right?
+In order to get started, we’re obviously going to need to get familiar with a trading chart to plot out some beautiful technical analysis strategies right?
 You can start by utilizing our free chart here, however there will come a time when you need more than what this free solution has to offer (like alerts, more indicators, etc).

 This is why I highly recommend TradingView for all your trading and chart plotting needs.
 TradingView offers a lot more than just charts.
-They include a massive selection of experienced traders that you can both follow and learn from.
-You can view expert TA trades on a number of coins and learn from real life application.
+They include a massive selection of experienced traders you can follow and learn from.
+Take a look over expert trade setups on a number of coins and learn from real life application.

 It is the quintessential social media platform for all traders, both novice and experts alike.
-They also have a very comprehensive technical analysis reference guide that you can study if you ever want to expand your trading know-how.
-Reading up on trading ideas of various indicators, chart patterns, candlestick patterns, and then seeing them in action really helps.
+They also have a very comprehensive traders reference guide that you can study if you ever want to expand your knowledge on the field.
+Reading up on trading ideas about various indicators, chart patterns, candlestick patterns, and then viewing them on live trades really helps.

 I highly recommend starting with the Pro plan to start.
 If you need more indicators and alerts on down the line, go for the Pro+.

-This guide has presented you with the basic concepts behind technical analysis for trading with any particular cryptocurrency.
-I highly recommend you practice using the indicators I discussed above and move on to more advanced charting patterns, which we’ll cover in another future guide.
+This guide has presented you with the basic concepts behind technical analysis.
+I highly recommend you practice using the indicators and patterns I covered above.
+Once you’ve got a good handle on them, move on to more advanced charting patterns.
+I’ll go over these within another guide.